whatsthehubbub/rippleeffect/Readme.md

 ========

 * develop is mainline development
-* release is the version currently on playrippleeffect.com
+* develop is the version currently on playrippleeffect.com Heroku
 * master is currently unused

 Editing CSS and Javascript